 Effective July 1, 2019, the OCC issued a final rule, pursuant to a provision of the Economic Growth Regulatory Relief and Consumer Protection Act ("EGRRCPA"), that permits a federal savings association to elect to exercise national bank powers without converting to a national bank charter.
-The election is available to federal savings associations that had total consolidated assets of \$20 billion or less as of December 31, 2017.
-North Shore Trust and Savings has not exercised the covered savings association election.
+The election is available to federal savings associations that had total consolidated assets of \$20.0 billion or less as of December 31, 2017.
+North Shore Trust and Savings has not exercised the covered savings association ("CSA") election.

-A federal savings association that has exercised the "covered savings association" election generally has the same rights and privileges as a national bank that has its main office in the same location as the home office of the covered savings association.
-The covered savings association is also subject to the same duties, restrictions, liabilities and limitations applicable to a national bank.
-A covered savings association retains its federal savings association charter and continues to be subject to the corporate governance laws and regulations applicable to such associations, including as to its bylaws, board of directors and stockholders, capital distributions and mergers.
+A federal savings association that has exercised the CSA election generally has the same rights and privileges as a national bank that has its main office in the same location as the home office of the CSA.
+The CSA is also subject to the same duties, restrictions, liabilities and limitations applicable to a national bank.
+A CSA retains its federal savings association charter and continues to be subject to the corporate governance laws and regulations applicable to such associations, including as to its bylaws, board of directors and stockholders, capital distributions and mergers.

-A covered savings association may make loans to its customers without regard to the lending restrictions applicable to federal savings associations, such as the percentage of capital or assets limits on various types of loans and the QTL Test.
+A CSA may make loans to its customers without regard to the lending restrictions applicable to federal savings associations, such as the percentage of capital or assets limits on various types of loans and the QTL Test.
 However, federal savings associations that have made such an election are subject to the narrower authority of national banks in certain areas such as branching and subsidiary activities in certain respects.
-A covered savings association may generally not retain any assets, subsidiaries or activities not permitted for national banks.
+A CSA may generally not retain any assets, subsidiaries or activities not permitted for national banks.

-Applicable regulations authorize a federal association that has exercised the covered savings association election to terminate the election and thereby again operate as a federal savings association that has not made a covered savings association.
-We have no current plans to elect to be treated as a covered savings association.
+Applicable regulations authorize a federal association that has exercised the CSA election to terminate the election and thereby again operate as a federal savings association that has not made a CSA election.
+We have no current plans to elect to be treated as a CSA.

 Capital Requirements.
-Federal regulations require federally insured depository institutions to meet several minimum capital standards: a common equity Tier 1 capital to risk-based assets ratio of 4.5%, a Tier 1 capital to risk-based assets ratio of 8.0%, and a 4.0% Tier 1 capital to total assets leverage ratio.
+Federal regulations require federally insured depository institutions to meet several minimum capital standards: a common Tier 1 capital to risk-based assets ratio of 4.5%, a Tier 1 capital to risk-based assets ratio of 6.0%, a total capital to risk-based assets ratio of 8.0%, and a 4.0% Tier 1 capital to total assets (known as the "leverage ratio").